 I have always wanted to visit Rosslyn Chapel, this stunning building with its mysterious references to the Da Vinci code (made popular by Dan Browns novel), the Knight’s Templar and the Holy Grail.
 It is a popular location for filming and has recently attracted more attention with the arrival of Vin Diesel in the city of Edinburgh filming Fast & Furious 9 directed by Justin Lin.

 Vin Diesel the actor has releases a short video stating that “he and the top executives from Universal had a sacred meeting about Fast 10 here at Rosslyn Chapel”.
-With 57 million followers on Instagram, Rosslyn Chapel I suspect is only going to get a lot more popular.
+With 57 million followers on Instagram, Rosslyn Chapel I suspect is only going to get very busy.